AleksandarDzudzevic/Project_Unit_3/README.md

         db.close()
         self.update()
 ```
+Fig.22 shows the method used when choosing to delete articles that were written by the user.
+The method uses an algorithm. which goes through for iteration until it went through all selected rows.
+Using an if statement in checks if those articles were writtenn by the editor currently signed in.
+This was done because in order to avoid any potential conflict between isak insider edtiors, no editor can delete articles written by other editors.
+This way option to delete any irrelevant or outdated articles is available, which was my client's final success criteria.
 ### Sources

 Szabo, Gabor.
 "Python SQLite: Insert, Update and Delete Queries".
 Perl Maven.
 August 17, 2021, https://perlmaven.com/python-sqlite-insert-update-delete.
 Accessed February 21, 2023.